Bad Day at Black Rock

 Plot

 In late 1945, one-armed John J. Macreedy gets off a train at the isolated Californian desert hamlet of Black Rock.
-The residents immediately appear suspicious, as this is the first time in four years that the train has stopped there.
-After Macreedy states he is looking for a man named Komoko, several of the local men become hostile.
-Hastings, the telegraph agent, tells him there are no taxicabs.
-The hotel desk clerk, Pete Wirth, claims he has no vacant rooms.
-Hector David threatens him.
+The residents are suspicious, as this is the first time in four years that the streamliner express train has stopped at the tiny flag stop station.
+After Macreedy states that he is looking for a man named Komoko, several of the local men become hostile.
+Hastings, the telegraph agent, tells him that there are no taxis, the hotel desk clerk, Pete Wirth, claims that he has no vacant rooms, and Hector David threatens him.
 Later, Reno Smith informs Macreedy that Komoko, a Japanese-American, was interned during World War II.